VanL1l1th/kinect/README.md

 # kinect
-interactive light instalation
+<p>interactive light instalation
 for processing version 2
-with depth camera and particle system
+with depth camera and particle system</p>